 Is it not better to postpone the purchase of PV panels until the innovation curve has flattened out?
 We delved into the world of photovoltaic cell developments and researched it.

 Perovskites can be mixed with liquids and applied to a wide range of materials.
-Bloomberg sketches a future where solar cells are applied as a coating - sprayed or printed - on windows, buildings and vehicles.
-And that at prices that could be much lower than the current solutions for solar power.
+Bloomberg sketches a future, cells as a coating - sprayed or printed - on windows, buildings and vehicles.
+And that cost of solar could be much lower than the current solutions for Sun power.

-In 2006 it became clear that perovskite is useful for converting sunlight into electrical energy.
+In 2006 it became clear that perovskite is useful for converting sunlight into electrical energy source.
 A breakthrough came in 2012 when the return was above 10 percent.
-In the lab, yields of more than 20 percent are now being achieved.
-With this, the yield of silicon solar cells is slowly approaching, which is around 25 percent and hardly makes any progress.
+In the lab, yields exceed 28%.
+With this, the yield of silicon cells is slowly approaching, which is around 25 percent and hardly makes any progress.

-Solar cells generate sustainable energy using sunlight.
+The Newest technology solar energy cells generate sustainable energy using sunlight.
 With new generation techniques come improvements that generate more electricity.
-It is recognizable that the power (wattpeak) and the efficiency (efficiency) of a panel increase.
+It is recognizable that the solar power (wattpeak) and a panel efficiency of solar increase.

-The next step for large-scale production of solar panels are technologies where the power is harvested through contacts at the back of the cell, which are connected to a conductive substrate.
-Such solar cells are also called backside-contacted solar cells, in short ‘back contact'.
+The next step for large-scale production of photovoltaic modules in the solar industrie are technologies where the power through contacts is made, at the back of the cell, which connects to a conductive substrate.
+Such cells are also called backside-contacted cells, in short, 'back contact'.
 The most promising back-contact technique is 'Metal Wrap Through', or MWT.
 The thin film ( cadmium telluride ) solar PV panel have a lot lower power output then the Metal Wrap Through.

 A cell is a hybrid photovoltaics pv cell that combines ultra-thin amorphous silicon and high-quality monocrystalline silicon into a layered construction that is developed using Panasonic's proprietary technology.
 With a hybrid, they place the layers with i-type amorphous silicon in the HIT cell.